 Enables traps/exceptions on common floating point errors.
-This option may not work on certain machines.
+This option may not work on certain systems.

 PetscErrorCode PetscSetFPTrap(PetscFPTrap flag)

 flag -PETSC_FP_TRAP_ON, PETSC_FP_TRAP_OFF.

 On systems that support it, when called with PETSC_FP_TRAP_ON this routine causes floating point